alyxshang/mocha/README.markdown

 ***THIS PROJECT IS STILL SOMEWHAT WORK IN PROGRESS.***

 - [ ] Make a logo.
-- [ ] Deploy somewhere.
-- [ ] Unit tests for both backend and frontend.
+- [ ] Complete the unit tests for both backend and frontend.

 ## DOCUMENTATION :book: